 inside a steel pot, which was placed on my head, and I was instructed to

-again rose to a full upright position, a bayonet was placed between my teeth, in
+rose to a fully upright position, a bayonet was placed between my teeth, in

 their trusty cameras.
 Once this was over, there was to be one final insult.

 The Roach, which Okie had been coddling all this time, was removed from